 This is the personal website of Eli Tyre.

-I am an independent scholar, currently based in Berkeley, California (but I travel a lot).
+I am a generalist and independent scholar, currently based in Berkeley, California (but I travel a lot).

 I work on a diversity of projects, but the following is a decent overview of my major areas of interest.